 What is the primary source of pollutants?

-Contrary to popular belief, the primary cause of pollution in stormwater runoff is individual human activity, not industrial dumping.
-Success in reducing environmental pollution depends upon everyone’s participation in helping to make a difference.
+The primary cause of pollution in stormwater runoff is individual human activity, not industrial dumping.
+Success in reducing environmental pollution depends upon everyone’s participation.

 What can I do to improve stormwater in Mountlake Terrace?